litonarefin/admin-bar/readme.txt

 This plugin turns on or off Admin Bar in front end, for all users.

+This is the updated version, originally developed by @vtsvang

 == Installation ==
 1. Upload the Downloaded "admin-bar.zip" Folder to the `/wp-content/plugins/` directory